ymirsky/Vesper/README.md

 # Citations
-If you use the source code in any way, please cite our paper:
+If you use the source code in any way, please cite:

+*Our Black Hat whitepaper*

+and

 *Mirsky Y, Kalbo N, Elovici Y, Shabtai A. Vesper: Using Echo Analysis to Detect Man-in-the-Middle Attacks in LANs.
 IEEE Transactions on Information Forensics and Security.
 2019 Jun;14(6):1638-53.*